-- (b) the Participant (other than a Participant who continues to be a party in interest) has a Severance from Service Date; - (c) the loan is not repaid by the time the note matures including any extensions pursuant to Section 9.4.4; - (d) the Participant attempts to revoke any payroll deduction authorization for repayment of the loan without the consent of the Committee; - (e) the Participant fails to pay any installment of the loan when due and the Committee elects to treat such failure as default; or - (f) any other event occurs which the Committee, in its sole discretion, believes may jeopardize the repayment of the loan;
+(b) the Participant (other than a Participant who continues to be a party in interest) has a Severance from Service Date;

+(c) the loan is not repaid by the time the note matures including any extensions pursuant to Section 9.4.4;

+(d) the Participant attempts to revoke any payroll deduction authorization for repayment of the loan without the consent of the

+Committee;

-before a loan is repaid in full, the unpaid balance thereof, with interest due thereon, shall become immediately due and payable.
+(e) the Participant fails to pay any installment of the loan when due and the Committee elects to treat such failure as default; or before a loan is repaid in full, the unpaid balance thereof, with interest due thereon, shall become immediately due and payable.
 The Participant (or his beneficiary, in the event of the Participant's death) may satisfy the loan by paying the outstanding balance of the loan within such time as may be specified in the note which period shall not extend more than 30 days from a Severance from Service Date.
 If the loan and interest are not repaid within the time specified, the Committee shall satisfy the indebtedness from the amount of the Participant's vested interest in his Account as provided in Section 9.5 before making any payments otherwise due hereunder to the Participant or his beneficiary.